Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Diversity-Access-Tickets.md

 Section 1:
 * Yes/No: Are numbers from previous conferences displayed on the event website about how many diversity access tickets were used?

-Section 2: (Skipped if previous answer is NO)
 * Yes/No: Are regular attendees encouraged to sponsor diversity access tickets?

 * Yes/No: Are sponsors of diversity access tickets named?